Reevaluating Policy Gradient Methods for Imperfect-Information Games: The Package

 At a high level, given two policies $\pi_1, \pi_2$ for the players, \PKGName computes exploitability by performing the following. \begin{enumerate}[nosep] \item First, $\pi_1$ and $\pi_2$ are converted into their sequence-form equivalents $x \in \mathcal X, y \in \mathcal Y$.
 This step requires memory and runtime that scale linearly in the number of information states of the games.
 The latter is in the order of $10^7$ as shown in \Cref{table:game-vals}. \item Then, the vectors $g_1 \coloneqq A y$, $g_2 \coloneqq -A^\top x$ are computed.
 These are the gradients of the utility function of the game.
 We accelerate the computation by playing the first two actions of the game and then each thread calculates the gradient assuming the first two moves separately and then the gradients are safely reduced.
 It is worth noting that while there are 81 possible pairs of first moves for the players, only 18 buffers are required to avoid all possible concurrency conflicts.
-Depending on the machine and the game, calculating the gradients take roughly between 30 and 90 seconds. \item Finally, exploitability is computed according to the formula The optimization problems can be solved in closed form using memory and runtime linear in the number of information states of the games, by using a standard greedy algorithm on treeplexes. \end{enumerate}
+Depending on the machine and the game, calculating the gradients take roughly between 30 and 90 seconds.
+The compute time for calculating best response on various games is presented in \Cref{tab:library_br_computation_time}. \item Finally, exploitability is computed according to the formula The optimization problems can be solved in closed form using memory and runtime linear in the number of information states of the games, by using a standard greedy algorithm on treeplexes. \end{enumerate}